codenamejason/nfsp-netlify-cms/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+templateKey: product-page
-path: /products
-title: Our Coffee
+title: What We Do
-image: /img/jumbotron.jpg
+image: /img/customprintingbanner.jpg
-heading: Great coffee with a conscience
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+heading: Print your own graphic on a t-shirt or hoodie.
+description: 'Upload your image and select what you want it printed on, it''s that easy!'
 intro:
   blurbs:
     - image: /img/coffee.png